 The Extra-striped Snaketail has been listed as an endangered species in Wisconsin since 1989.

-The Extra-striped Snaketail is a medium-sized, bright green and black dragonfly, with a cobra-like clubtail.
+The Extra-striped Snaketail is a medium-sized bright green and black dragonfly with a cobra-like clubtail.
 The adult has a medium-sized body that is approximately 4.3 cm (1.7 in.) long.
-This species has widely separated eyes; narrow, black, facial stripes, and a bright green thorax on which black, interrupted, lateral stripes form an “N” shape.
-The abdomen is black, with yellow, dorsal spots; segments S1-S7 have yellow, triangular, dorsal spots; segments S8-S9 are rounded.
-The female has upright, occipital horns and small, postocular horns.
+This species has widely separated eyes, narrow black facial stripes, and a bright green thorax on which black interrupted lateral stripes form an “N” shape.
+The abdomen is black with yellow dorsal spots, segments S1-S7 have triangular yellow dorsal spots, segments S8-S9 are rounded.
+The female has upright occipital horns and small postocular horns.

-Larvae of this species are slightly flattened dorso-ventrally, and their abdomen is oval, with a cylindrical, wedge shape.
-Their wing cases are divergent, and their antennae are thickened at the fourth segment, which differs from other related species.
+Larvae of this species are slightly flattened dorso-ventrally, and their abdomen is oval with a cylindrical wedge shape; their wing cases are divergent.
+The fourth antennae segment resembles a large smooth cap, as if the top of the third segment has been painted.
+This helps differentiate it from other related species.
 The Extra-striped Snaketail’s tibiae are short and twisted, with hooks for burrowing into substrate.

-In Minnesota, the sites where the Extra-striped Snaketail has been found are characterized by pristine, medium-sized rivers with rapid current, high oxygen content, and high water quality.
-Many, spring-fed streams drain the landscape, which is moderately low to hilly.
-The watersheds have extensive forest coverage, usually undisturbed old growth or mature second-growth mixed forest of aspen (Populus spp.), birch (Betula spp.), and conifers (Northern Fire-Dependent Forest), or birch, maple (Acer spp.), and pine (Pinus spp.)
-(Northern Mixed Mesic Hardwood Forest).
+In Minnesota, the sites where the Extra-striped Snaketail has been found are characterized by pristine medium-sized rivers with rapid current, high oxygen content, and high water quality.
+Many spring-fed streams drain the landscape, which is moderately low to hilly.
+The watersheds have extensive forest coverage, usually undisturbed old-growth or mature second-growth mixed forest of aspen (Populus spp.), birch (Betula spp.), and conifers (northern fire-dependent forest), or birch, maple (Acer spp.), and pine (Pinus spp.) (northern mesic hardwood forest).
 These areas are largely managed as state or national forest or are managed by the National Park Service and are in regions of low population density (10 or fewer people per square mile).

 Biology / Life History